-Commercial tenants struggling to pay the rent can breathe a sigh of relief ahead of the June Quarter Day (June 24).
+Commercial tenants struggling to pay the rent can breathe another sigh of relief.
 They will be spared eviction – for the moment at least.

-Landlords will be prevented from using the following until September 30 2020:
+Landlords will be prevented from using the following until the end of 2020:

 - Commercial Rent Arrears Recovery (unless they are owed 189 days of unpaid rent)